Commercial Talent Booking Manager

 Traits and Characteristics

-The Artistic Director will be an experienced and entrepreneurial professional with the vision to actively pursue The Musical Stage Company’s mission and goals with bold creativity and determination and will have a high degree of personal accountability - with a commitment to exceeding expectations.
+Collaborative, proactive, dynamic, self-motivated, detailed, and people-oriented, the Commercial Talent Booking Manager will be goal-oriented and will possess exceptional time management, social and verbal communication skills, attention to detail, and value frequent interaction and collaboration with others.
+The Commercial Talent Booking Manager will be an experienced professional with the vision to actively pursue the Centre in the Square’s goals with creativity and determination and will have a high degree of personal accountability - with a commitment to exceeding expectations.

 Compensation